CSCfi/csc-user-guide/docs/apps/xhmm.md

 module load xhmm
 ```

-After that XHMM starts with command:
+After that, XHMM starts with the command:
 ```text
 xhmm
 ```